WQD170071/Data-Mining-Project/README.md

 Course: Data Mining - WQD7005

-"Dataset" folder contains dataset from Milestone 3-4.
+"Dataset" folder contains dataset from "Milestone 3-4".
+Star Schema is in "Milestone 2".

-And the code to read .csv files in Milestone 3-4 are using GitHub files.
+And the code to read .csv files in "Milestone 3-4" are using GitHub files.

 Both Report and Slides are put inside the "Milestone 6_Provide recommendations" folder.